Thomas S. Tait: John Burnet & Sons

 In 1902, Tait was recruited by the architecture firm John Burnet & Son and worked under the founder's son, John James Burnet.

 In 1905, Burnet was appointed to design new galleries at the British Museum in London.
 Burnet opened a London office at 1 Montague Place, calling it simply John J Burnet, and took Tait with him as his personal assistant.

 By 1910, Tait was a leading member of Burnet's staff, and played an important part in the design of the Kodak Building in London, considered to be among the first examples of modern architecture in the United Kingdom and which was highly influential on the design of many commercial buildings of the time.

 Following his marriage in 1910, Tait took on extra work at a rival practice, Trehearne and Norman, assisting in the facade design of several commercial buildings on Kingsway and Aldwych.
 He took this work without the knowledge of Burnet, and when Burnet learned of Tait's moonlighting in 1914, the two fell out.
 Tait suddenly left London for New York, leaving his wife and son Gordon at home, to work as an assistant with Donn Barber.

 Tait soon returned to London and took a job as chief draughtsman to Trehearne & Norman on further Kingsway buildings.
 Between 1915 and 1918, Tait and Burnet became reconciled and collaborated on a number of projects, culminating in Tait's return to Burnet's practice in 1918 as a partner.
 The firm was renamed Sir John Burnet & Partners.

 Due to ill health, Burnet himself grew less active in the partnership, and Tait's role increased.
 In 1925 Tait was made a fellow of the Royal Institute of British Architects (RIBA).
 Tait's growing reputation resulted in many new commissions both in the UK and internationally, including work in London, South Africa, Australia and Egypt.
-In 1927-8 he was employed by the Crittall window factory to build their works village Silver End in Essex in the Art Deco style.
+In 1927-8 he was employed by Crittall Windows to build their works village Silver End in Essex in the Art Deco style.

 In 1930, another Scottish architect, Francis Lorne became a partner in the firm, and under the name Sir John Burnet, Tait and Lorne, the practice became one of the most influential architects' firms in Britain.

-Tait and Lorne began to pursue a more Modernist architectural direction, and their work on the Royal Masonic Hospital at Ravenscourt (1930-3) won the RIBA Gold Medal for the best building of 1933.
+Tait and Lorne began to pursue a more Modernist architectural direction, and their work on the Royal Masonic Hospital at Ravenscourt (1930–3) won the RIBA Gold Medal for the best building of 1933.
 While the commissions slowed down during economic downturn of the early 1930s, they used the available time to publish a highly influential book, The Information Book of Sir John Burnet, Tait & Lorne (1933).
 In 1936 Sir Cecil M Weir, convenor of the Scottish Development Council, appointed him Chief Architect of the Empire Exhibition, Scotland 1938, selecting Bellahouston Park in Glasgow as the site, conceiving the master-plan and designing most of its 100 buildings assisted by a panel of young architects chosen by him.
 It attracted 12.8 million visitors.